Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 In this chapter, we will learn:
 + What other features `Application` has
++ How to change our apps UI theme
 + How to properly do logging
 + How to copy / move / create / delete files
 + How to automatically open a file or url for the user